The best popper lures are available in a wide range of bright colors, between 3 to 4 inches in length, and have two #4 size treble hooks.

 The Booyah Prank offers a feathered tail that helps look more like a fish’s tail fluttering through the water as you retrieve it.
 It’s fitted with two treble hooks that are either #4 or #6 size depending on the size lure you choose.
 You can purchase the Booyah Prank in a 2.3” or 2.75” version.
 This lure’s versatility and outstanding design make it one of the most interesting poppers in the fishing industry today.

 Overall Score – 4/5 ⭐⭐⭐⭐

-Yo-Zuri has made quite a name for themselves by creating some of the most reliable popper lures money can buy.
+Yo-Zuri has made quite a name by creating some of the most reliable popper lures money can buy.
 Everyone from professional anglers to weekend warriors have discovered the fish-catching prowess of these incredible lures and that’s why I have the Yo-Zuri 3D Popper as my No. 3 choice.

-The Yo-Zuri 3D Popper comes in three distinct color options ideal for just about any body of water throughout the year.
+The Yo-Zuri 3D Popper comes in three distinct color options ideal for any body of water throughout the year.
 The overall design attracts fish to take a closer look at this lure.
-It features a larger mouth that is capable of producing a much larger spitting motion, which throws more water out in front of the lure and creates an overall bigger splash when it is slowly worked along the surface.
+It features a larger mouth capable of producing a much larger spitting motion, which throws more water out in front of the lure and creates an overall bigger splash when it is slowly worked along the surface.

-The lure is made to have ideal balance so that you can actually cast it farther than you can most other types of popper lures that are typically heavier toward the head of the lure than its rear.
-These lures are known to catch anything from redfish to striped bass and professional anglers often have several in their tackle box for days when fish feed on topwater bait.
+The lure is made to have ideal balance so that you can cast it farther than you can most other types of popper lures that are typically heavier toward the head of the lure than its rear.
+These lures are known to catch anything from redfish to striped bass, and professional anglers often have several in their tackle box for days when fish feed on topwater bait.
 The lure is made with a durable polycarbonate body that’s 3.5” long, which is great for attracting bites from fish of all sizes.